-The connection with industry is promoted through program partnerships with Southern California Edison, sponsorships from Rivian, and a full-size Volvo EV big rig.
+The connection with industry is promoted through program partnerships with Southern California Edison, Rivian sponsorships, and a full-size Volvo EV big rig.
 SBVC’s Technical Education Building offers students a hands-on gateway to some of the most in-demand careers in the Inland Empire.

-This high-performance facility is a flagship for the school’s net-zero energy pilot program and is a living lab for sustainable practices, maximizing efficiency and environmental stewardship in a demonstrative way.
-A partnership with Southern California Edison’s “Emerging Technologies Program” enabled integration of thermal chimneys throughout the automotive labs, as well as incorporation of a DC power demonstration component connected with the project’s photovoltaic glass entry canopy.
-Data from these systems will be utilized by the college and SCE, measuring their effectiveness and informing future projects.
+This high-performance facility is a flagship for the school’s net-zero energy pilot program.
+It is a living lab for sustainable practices, demonstrating how to maximize efficiency and environmental stewardship.
+A partnership with Southern California Edison’s “Emerging Technologies Program” enabled the integration of thermal chimneys throughout the automotive labs, as well as the incorporation of a DC power demonstration component connected to the project’s photovoltaic glass entry canopy.
+Data from these systems will be used by the college and SCE to measure their effectiveness and inform future projects.

 The Applied Technology Building represents our commitment to providing our local students with the best education and training to excel in their careers. – Dr. Linda Fontanilla, Interim President